 Buses can be the most budget-friendly way to get to New York City.
-For visitors from New England and the mid-Atlantic region, bus travel can be the ideal way to get to New York City even if it may take a little longer than a train or plane trip.
+For visitors from New England and the mid-Atlantic region, there are many travel options, but bus travel can be the ideal way to get to New York City even if it may take a little longer than a train or plane trip.

 Pros and Cons of Bus Travel